hchyang/PSiTE/README.md

 ##### SNV files (-S/--snv)

-This option specifies the directory to store the SNV files across all sectors.
+This option specifies the directory to store the SNV files of all sectors.
 The SNV file contains the frequency information of simulated SNVs in each sector.
 In addition to the SNV file for each sector, there is also a SNV file for the whole tumor sample named 'tumor.snv' under this folder.
-There are five columns in the SNV file.
+There are at least five columns in the SNV file.

 - **chr**: The chromosome on which the SNV locates.
 - **start**: The start position of the SNV (0-based, inclusive).
 - **end**: The end position of the SNV (0-based, exclusive).
 - **form**: The type of base substitution (0 is transition, 1 and 2 are two types of transversions, see the details for option --tstv under section 2.2.3).
 - **frequency**: The frequency of the alternative allele in tumor sample (taking into account tumor purity).

+There are two more columns in SNV files if users simulate read count for each SNV by specifiying 'depth' in affiliation file or `--depth`.

+- **rcount**: The read count of SNVs.
+The read count of each sector is simulated with the depth specified in affiliation file, and the read count of the SNVs in whole tumor is simulated with the depth specified by `--depth` in section 2.2.3.
+The vales in this column is in the foramt of 'N:M'.
+N is the read count of alternative allele.
+M is the read count of the total reads covering this loci.
+They are simulated by taking purity and CNVs into account.
+- **rfreq**: The frequency of the alternative allele in sectors or the whole tumor sample.
+It's calculated by N/M.

 ##### CNV files (-V/--cnv)